 - Unconfessed Unemployment: Lem is completely against the idea of letting Bird know he got fired.
 So much so that Kenny lends him money to keep up the charade.

-- The Unfavorite: Poor Terri.
+- The Unfavorite: Poor Teri.
 Her own mother completely dismisses her accomplishments—making partner in her law firm—and practically taunts her about being on her second marriage, while openly gushing over Maxine, who just had her third child.
-The entire family seems to have this attitude, even though Terri's career has helped them quite a bit.
+The entire family seems to have this attitude, even though Teri's career has helped them quite a bit.

 - Ungrateful Bastard: Teri's money has paid for Ahmad's private school tuition, Bird's wedding, and Bird's business, yet her dialogue indicates that she's gotten nary a "Thank you" from any of these people.

 - Wall Bang Her: Miles and Faith have sex against a wall.
 Unfortunately, Teri catches them.

 - What Happened to the Mouse?: At the beginning of the film, Lem was seen grinding with his ex-girlfriend at his wedding reception.
 As Teri, Maxine and Bird then decide to beat the woman up, they return to the dance floor and see Mama Joe dancing with him instead while the woman nowhere to be seen.
 This is never addressed further.

 - Would Hit a Girl: Subverted.
 Lem in a furious rage lashes out at Bird.
 Though he doesn't hit her, he does push her a bit and she's visibly shaken afterwards.